🍷

 • Saint-Bris (Sauvignon Blanc)$22-32

-Estate Saint-Bris from the home commune; tank-fermented for bright varietal character, the Bersan entry point and a study in Burgundian Sauvignon Blanc.Find →
+Estate Saint-Bris from the home commune, tank-fermented for bright varietal aromatics; the Bersan entry point and a study in Burgundian Sauvignon Blanc from the Grand Auxerrois.Find →

-Estate Chardonnay from Côtes d'Auxerre parcels; Kimmeridgian-frame profile with the characteristic chalk-mineral character of the Grand Auxerrois.Find →
+Estate Chardonnay from Côtes d'Auxerre parcels; classical Kimmeridgian-frame profile with citrus, chalk mineral, and the characteristic cool-northern register of the Grand Auxerrois.Find →

-Estate Pinot Noir from Côtes d'Auxerre parcels; bright red-fruit profile typical of the cooler northern Burgundy frame.Find →
+Estate Pinot Noir from Côtes d'Auxerre parcels; bright red-fruit aromatic register typical of the cooler-frame Grand Auxerrois Pinot, complementary to the Côte d'Or model.Find →

 How to Say It